Hasherz96/votingSystem/README.md

 # votingSystem
-this is an online voting system made using node.js and mongodb
+This is an online voting system made using node.js and mongodb.